-Cozumel is a great place for families traveling with kids.
-Cozumel is an island, so it’s more sheltered and a lot safer than nearby Cancun or Playa del Carmen.
-Cozumel also has warm, crystal waters, action-filled outings, and fun cultural activities to try, without the added stress.
-Whether you and your kids are into adventure sports, history, shopping, people watching, trying new foods, or just chilling out by the water, you’ll find something for everyone in Cozumel.
+Cozumel is a safe and kid-friendly place for a family vacation, primarily due to its extremely low crime rate, friendly locals, and a wide array of family activities.
+Cozumel has easy yet action-filled outings, and quaint cultural activities for kids to try, without the added stress.
+Whether your family is into snorkeling, outdoor sports, history, shopping, people watching, trying new foods, or just chilling out by the pool, you’ll find fun activities for your kids and your whole family in Cozumel.

-Check out this full, alphabetical “A-Z” list of 26 fun family things to do in Cozumel you might not know about.
+Check out this full, alphabetical “A-Z” list of 26 awesome family activities to do in Cozumel with kids.

 If you only think of cruise ships here, think again.

-A-Z List of Child and Teen-Friendly Activities in Cozumel
+A-Z List of 26 Family Activities to do in Cozumel with Kids

-This list of kid-friendly activities will help you plan out your next family vacation.
+This list of child-friendly activities and family things to do with kids in Cozumel will help you plan out your next family vacation.

 Alebrijes are delightfully colorful Mexican handicrafts.
 These painted animal forms, often made of wood or a form of paper maché, have a fantastical quality and represent spirit animals or guides to netherworlds.